vetementsvmnts/Powershell-Automation/01-monitoring-&-detection/README.md

-#  Endpoint Monitoring & Threat Detection
+#  Monitoring & Threat Detection

 This module provides a proactive security layer by auditing system-level processes to identify "Living off the Land" (LotL) threats and unsigned binaries.